wavetermdev/waveterm/README.md

 # Wave Terminal

-The universal modern terminal for seamless workflows.
+A open-source, cross-platform, modern terminal for seamless workflows.

-Wave isn't just another terminal emulator; it's an AI-powered modern terminal designed for developers to never lose focus.
-With Wave, you can focus on execution, collaboration and context switching seamlessly.
+Wave isn't just another terminal emulator; it's a rethink on how terminals are built.
+Wave combines command line with the power of the open web to help veteran CLI users and new developers alike.

-### Features
+* Inline renderers to cut down on context switching.
+Render code, images, markdown, and CSV files without ever leaving the terminal.

-* Render anything inline: review code, images, even csv files without ever leaving the terminal
+* Persistent sessions that can restore state across network disconnections and reboots
-* Save sessions and history
+* Searchable contextual command history across all remote sessions (saved locally)
-* AI-powered
+* Workspaces, tabs, and command blocks to keep you organized

 ## Installation